StackGuardian/stackguardian-migrator/transformer/cloudformation/README.md

 Migrate workloads from other platforms to [StackGuardian Platform](https://app.stackguardian.io).

-## Supported platforms for migration
+## platform for migration

-- Terraform Cloud
-- Cloudformation stacks
+- Cloudformation Stacks

 ## Overview

-- Extract and transform the workloads from the target platform to StackGuardian Workflows.
+- Extract and transform the stacks from AWS cloudformation to StackGuardian Workflows.
 - Review the bulk workflow creation payload.
 - Run sg-cli with the bulk workflow creation payload.